-The London Film School building was previously a warehouse, and has a rough workshop atmosphere which can be exciting, but is not academic and certainly not luxurious.
+The London Film School building was previously a warehouse, and has a rough workshop atmosphere which can be exciting, but is certainly not luxurious.
 We offer guided tours around the school on Thursday afternoons throughout the term which includes a chance to look at some student films.
 Facilities at the LFS include:

 Two studios equipped with lighting rigs are available for the film exercises, as well as a rehearsal studio, used also for drama and script workshops.

 In the first year, the equipment includes 8 Aatons with prime lenses for the two 16mm exercises and digital formats for the documentary exercises and student research projects.
 In the 2nd year, currently all students shoot on digital using our Alexa.
 Fisher dollies are provided for studio use.
 Lighting Equipment ranges from the standard tungsten Openface, Fresnel and HMI lamps to Kinoflo’s, dedo kits and led pads.

 There is a fully equipped design studio with drawing boards, model making facilities, visual reference library and materials library and design computer suite.